ahdis/ch-ems/input/pagecontent/guidance.md

    * Example Carbapenemase-producing Enterobacteriaceae (CPE): http://fhir.ch/ig/ch-elm/ValueSet/ch-elm-results-cpe-org
 3. Define Observation.valueCodeableConcept with a code from the ValueSet from step 2
    * Example Carbapenemase-producing Enterobacteriaceae (CPE): Observation.valueCodeableConcept = SNOMED CT 56415008 from [ValueSet CH ELM Results CPE Org](ValueSet-ch-elm-results-cpe-org.html)

+{% include img.html img="expecting-organism-specification.png" caption="Fig. 8: Schematic illustration of the mechanism for the expecting organism specification (for simplicity, only the relevant elements are shown)" width="100%" %}

 ### Multiplex Cases
 The exchange format defines the [FHIR document](document.html) for reporting to the FOPH so that **one document per organism per patient** is submitted.